Criniferous entire maps with absorbing Cantor bouquets: Cantor bouquets and Julia sets

 \begin{cor}[Strongly absorbing Cantor bouquet implies criniferous] If $f\in \B$ and $J_R(f)$ is a Cantor bouquet for some $R\geq 0$, then $f$ is criniferous. \end{cor} \begin{proof} Let $f\in \B$ as in the statement, and let $z\in I(f)$.
 Then, since $I(f)\subset J(f)$, \cite{eremenkoclassB}, there exists $N\in \N$ such that $f^N(z)\in J_R(f)$.
 Then, by Proposition \ref{prop_Ts}\ref{itemC_JCB}, the piece of hair in $J_R(f)$ that joins $f^N(z)$ to infinity is a ray tail, and so $f$ is criniferous. \end{proof}

 \begin{remark} The converse of Corollary \ref{cor_CB_criniferous} does not even hold for disjoint type functions.
 That is, there exist criniferous disjoint type maps whose Julia set is not a Cantor bouquet.
-Such an example is built in the forthcoming work \cite{mio_lasse_CB}. \end{remark}
+Such an example is built in forthcoming work of the author and L. Rempe. \end{remark}

 Next, we prove Theorem \ref{thm_intro_pi}.
 It follows from Proposition \ref{prop_Ts} that if $f$ is of disjoint type, then each hair of $J(f)$ contains an unbounded connected component in $J_R(f)$.
 However, the union of these unbounded components need not be a Cantor bouquet, as we cannot guarantee ``continuity'' across their endpoints: Some hairs, unlike some of their neighbouring ones, might be tangent or intersect $\partial \D_R$ several times; see Figure \ref{figure: proj_cantor}.
 We overcome this obstacle by looking at points whose orbit never meets a set $S_R$ provided by Proposition~\ref{prop_cantorbouquet}: \begin{discussion}[Definition of the functions $\pi_{\!_R}$] Let $f\in \mathcal{B}$ be a disjoint type function for which $J(f)$ is a Cantor bouquet.
 We define a partial order in $J(f)$ as follows.
 For $z,w\in J(f)$,